 Sickle cell anaemia deepens financial problems

-This disease is like a curse for a tribal family like Kegu's, as disease becomes a reason for both financial and mental pressure.
-In 2006, Kegu's wife Sunita, age 40, gave birth to a baby girl but baby's haemoglobin was low.
+This disease is like a curse for a tribal family like Kegu's, as the disease becomes a reason for both financial and mental pressure.
+In 2006, Kegu's wife Sunita, age 40, gave birth to a baby girl but the baby's haemoglobin was low.
 For this reason, she lived only 19 months.
 Right now he has four children.
 Of these, two children have the disease, and other two children, Sunita fears to get them tested.
-As per Kegu, his uncertainty with health makes people sceptical to offer him any kind of work.
+As per Kegu, his uncertainty about his health makes people sceptical about offering him any kind of work.
 He says,

 “Who knows when I might get sick?”